wperlichek/ISL/exercises/ch-3.md

 their level is 1, thus the coefficient of 35 applies.
 If not it's always 0 so the coefficient does not apply.

+True of false:  For a fixed value of IQ and GPA, college graduates earn more, on average, than high school graduates.